 How To Make the Best Beef Stew from Scratch

 Like a good chili or chicken noodle soup, homemade beef stew is one of those dishes that is just good to have in your back pocket.
 It’s a dish that will serve you well through long winters and family visits and other small moments of need.
-Making one isn’t hard and will surely nourish you through several meals.
+Making one isn’t hard (if you’re short on time, there’s even a way to make beef stew in the Instant pot), and will surely nourish you through several meals.
 Here’s my tried-and-true method for making a very good beef stew.

 There are a few non-negotiable steps to making a beef stew.
 First, you must sear the meat.
 Truly sear.
 Getting the sides brown isn’t the same.
 You need to lay the cubes in a hot pan and let them sizzle for a good five minutes before nudging them.
 When the bottoms have a dark crust and come away easily from the pan, then you can move on with the other sides.